 - Nonattainment areas

 Facilities that should be concerned about the nonattainment areas are ones with emissions of volatile organic compounds in the ozone nonattainment area and particulate matter emissions in three areas within certain counties.
 Go to Ozone Nonattainment Areas.

 Regardless of the size of your business, establishing a working relationship with local DNR air staff is helpful in understanding and complying with air pollution regulations and permitting requirements.
-If you need to contact the DNR for assistance at any time, please follow this link, search for your facility, and look for the contacts listed under DNR Air Contacts.
+If you need to contact the DNR for assistance at any time, please search for your facility and look for the contacts listed under DNR Air Contacts.
 You can also contact the Wisconsin Small Business Environmental Assistance Program (SBEAP).
 SBEAP is a free, confidential, and non-regulatory resource available to small business owners around the state.
 (While working through the Air section of the Permit Primer, both of these staff links are always available in the "Contact Information" section of the left sidebar also.)